Large-Momentum Effective Theory: Lattice Parton Physics with LaMET

 Second, the proton size is frame-dependent and changes with its momentum.
-In the proton's rest frame, simulating its structure requires that the lattice spacing is much smaller than the QCD scale, i.e. $a\ll\Lambda_{\rm QCD}^{-1}$.
+In the proton's rest frame, simulating its structure requires that the lattice spacing be much smaller than the QCD confinement scale, i.e. $a\ll\Lambda_{\rm QCD}^{-1}$.
 When the proton is moving fast, it undergoes Lorentz contraction by a boost factor $\gamma$ in the momentum direction, thus a finer lattice spacing $a\ll(\gamma \Lambda_{\rm QCD})^{-1}$ is needed.
 If $a\leq 0.2$ fm is the minimum requirement to investigate a static proton, one will need at least $a\leq 0.04$ fm to have the same resolution for a proton at 5 GeV.
-A smaller lattice spacing is difficult to achieve with current computing resources, and it suffers from the well-known topological charge freezing problem in generating gauge configurations.
+A smaller lattice spacing is difficult to achieve with current computing resources, for it suffers from the well-known critical slowing down problem, i.e., the auto-correlation times of observables such as the topological charge increase when approaching the continuum limit~\cite{Schaefer:2010hu}, which can be much longer than the Monte-Carlo simulation times.
 A lattice with open (Neumann) boundary condition on gauge fields in the Euclidean time direction~\cite{Luscher:2011kk}, which allows topological charge to flow in and out at boundaries of time, may overcome this problem.

 Third, the gaps between the ground state and the excited state energies become smaller because of the time dilation effect.
 In the proton's rest frame, the excited state contamination exponentially decays with the mass gap $\Delta M$ and evolution time $\tau$ in the form of $e^{-\Delta M \tau}$.
 In the boosted frame, the mass gap $\Delta M$ in the decay factor is replaced by the energy gap $\Delta E \sim \Delta M/\gamma$, and the decay changes like $e^{-\Delta M \tau} \to e^{-\Delta E \tau}=e^{-\Delta M \tau / \gamma}$ under Euclidean time evolution.
 Therefore, with a boosted state, a longer time evolution (source-sink separation) is needed.
 For example, if a source-sink separation of 1 fm is needed to separate the excited state of proton with 2 GeV momentum, a proton with 5 GeV momentum will require a source-sink separation of 2.5 fm.
 Even if the two-state fit technique is used, a longer time evolution is still required so that only the ground and first excited states dominate.